cloud1105/LazyList/README.md

     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>

 Now the ImageLoader is a Singleton, so you do not need to check for only one instance.
 But remember to call the init() method.

+Check the ".impl" package to learn how to implement the library, it is very easy.

 ## License